anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 However, a problem occurred during the final storage/upload operation.

-The upload failed with an error related to the Hopsworks storage layer:
+The upload failed with the following Hopsworks storage-layer error:

 `Generic HdfsObjectStore error – RPC listener disconnected`

-This happened during the storage operation rather than during dataset preparation.
+The error occurred during the storage operation rather than during dataset preparation.

-Because the data itself was already validated locally, the issue was treated as a cloud/storage-side problem rather than a data-quality problem.
+Because the dataset had already been validated locally, the issue was treated as a cloud/storage-side problem rather than a data-quality problem.

 ---

 ## 21. Alternative Path After Hopsworks Issue

-Because the Hopsworks upload could not be completed successfully, the validated local dataset was kept as the working dataset for the remaining development.
+Because the Hopsworks upload could not be completed successfully, the validated local dataset was retained as the working dataset for the remaining development.

-The project was not stopped because of the cloud storage problem.
+The project was not stopped because of the cloud-storage problem.

-The remaining components were completed using the working local pipeline.
+The remaining components were completed using the working local pipeline, including:

-This allowed the following parts to continue:

-- Model training
+* Model training
-- Model comparison
+* Model comparison
-- Prediction
+* Prediction
-- SHAP
+* SHAP analysis
-- Dashboard development
+* Dashboard development
-- Live API integration
+* Live API integration
-- Deployment
+* Deployment

-The upload script was also adjusted so that this known storage problem would not unnecessarily stop the rest of the pipeline.
+The upload script was also adjusted so that this known storage problem would not unnecessarily prevent the rest of the pipeline from continuing.

 ### Important Limitation

-The final project should not claim that the complete dataset was successfully uploaded and committed to Hopsworks.
+The final project does not claim that the complete dataset was successfully uploaded to Hopsworks.

-The correct statement is that Hopsworks was successfully connected and the Feature Store was created, but the final storage/upload operation failed.
+The accurate description is that Hopsworks was successfully connected and the Feature Store was created, but the final storage/upload operation failed because of the reported storage-layer error.

 ---

 ## 22. Hopsworks Model Registry

-Model Registry functionality was also explored.
+Hopsworks Model Registry functionality was also explored.

 Models were registered during the project.

 The registry contained model entries including:

-- `aqi_random_forest`
+* `aqi_random_forest`
-- `aqi_gradient_boosting`
+* `aqi_gradient_boosting`
-- `pearls_aqi_predictor`
+* `pearls_aqi_predictor`

 The Model Registry was used to demonstrate model management and versioning.

-There is a version difference between some registry entries and the dashboard metadata, so this should be treated as a documentation/versioning limitation rather than claiming that every displayed version refers to the same registry entry.
+There is a version difference between some registry entries and the dashboard metadata.
+This is documented as a version-management limitation rather than claiming that every displayed version refers to the same registry entry.

 ---

 ## 23. TensorFlow

-TensorFlow was included in the project requirements and was explored through the project experiments.
+TensorFlow was included in the original project requirements and was explored during the project experiments.

 However, the final production model is not a TensorFlow model.

-The final production model is the Scikit-learn Gradient Boosting model because it produced the best evaluation results among the tested production approaches.
+The final production model is the Scikit-learn Gradient Boosting model because it achieved the best evaluation results among the tested production approaches.

-Therefore, TensorFlow should be described as an explored/experimental technology rather than the final production model.
+Therefore, TensorFlow is considered an explored or experimental technology rather than the final production technology.

 ---

 ## 24. SHAP Explainability

-SHAP was added to make the machine learning results easier to understand.
+SHAP was added to make the machine learning results easier to interpret.

-Machine learning models can produce predictions without clearly explaining why a prediction was made.
+Machine learning models can generate predictions without directly showing users why a particular prediction was produced.

-SHAP helps show the importance and contribution of features.
+SHAP helps explain feature importance and the contribution of features to model predictions.

 The dashboard includes SHAP-based model explainability information.

-This gives users a better idea of which features have more influence on the model predictions.
+This provides users with a better understanding of which features have greater influence on the model predictions.

 ---

 ## 25. Automation with GitHub Actions

-GitHub Actions was used for automation.
+GitHub Actions was used to automate selected project tasks.

-The purpose was to reduce the need to manually run project tasks every time.
+The purpose of automation was to reduce the need to manually execute project operations repeatedly.

-The workflow can be used for automated project operations such as data collection and pipeline execution.
+The workflows support automated project operations such as data collection and pipeline execution.

-This was useful because an AQI prediction system should be able to work with updated data instead of depending completely on manual execution.
+This is useful for an AQI prediction system because updated data can be incorporated without relying entirely on manual execution.

 ---

 ## 26. Streamlit Dashboard

-A Streamlit dashboard was created as the main user interface.
+A Streamlit dashboard was developed as the main user interface of the project.

-The dashboard provides a simple way to view the project results.
+The dashboard provides a simple way to view the current air-quality information and prediction results.

 The dashboard includes:

-- Current AQI
+* Current AQI
-- AQI category
+* AQI category
-- PM2.5
+* PM2.5
-- 3-day prediction
+* Three-day prediction
-- Maximum predicted AQI
+* Maximum predicted AQI
-- Model performance
+* Model performance
-- SHAP information
+* SHAP information
-- Data/model information
+* Data and model information
-- About section
+* About section

-The dashboard was designed to keep the results understandable for a normal user instead of showing only technical model output.
+The dashboard was designed to present the results in an understandable way rather than exposing users only to technical model output.

 ---